Tuesdays & Thursdays 11-12 - sign up in Canvas Calendar or send me an email

 I teach in the Health Education Department at City College of San Francisco (http://www.ccsf.edu/healthed).
-The chair of Health Education is Beth Freedman.
-I also coordinate certificate programs in the Interdisciplinary Studies Department (http://ccsf.edu/idst).
-The chair of Interdisciplinary Studies is Lauren Muller.
+The chair of Health Education is Beth Freedman .
 I also work with the college SLO Coordination Team to better understand student learning across the college.
+While I am no longer the coordinator of the Trauma Prevention & Recovery Certificate, I do still provide some assistance to that program and can answer questions about it.

 I have a particular interest in teaching about the social determinants of health.
 I created a website with materials for faculty and students interested in this topic during my last sabbatical.